 Frost damage

 Frost can turn magnolia leaves brown in two cases.
-The first is when young leaves are damaged by late spring frosts.
+The first is when late spring frosts damage young leaves.

 In this case, the leaves become watery and turn brown if the weather is sunny.
 This can happen to both evergreens and deciduous magnolias throughout the spring.

-The second case is damage by frosty draughts during the winter.
+Frosty draughts damage the second case during the winter.
 This only applies to evergreen magnolias.

 How to fix